livepeer/livepeer-monorepo/packages/subgraph/README.md

   --ipfs 127.0.0.1:5001 \
 ```

 Try your OS username as `USERNAME` and `PASSWORD`.
-The password might be optional, it depends on your setup.
+The password might be
+optional, it depends on your setup.

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.

-### Building & deploying the Subgraph
+### Building & deploying the Livepeer Subgraph

 Back in our subgraph directory, run

 ```
 yarn codegen
-yarn deploy --verbosity debug
+yarn deploy
 ```

-After downloading the latest blocks from Ethereum, you should begin see Livepeer smart contract events flying in.
-Open a GraphiQL browser at localhost:8000 and begin query the Graph Node to see your data.
+After downloading the latest blocks from Ethereum, you should begin to see
+Livepeer smart contract events flying in.
+Open a GraphiQL browser at
+localhost:8000 to query the Graph Node.

 Here's an example query for fetching Livepeer transcoders:

 ```
 query {
   transcoders {